Access our free probate or estate planning checklist. Instantly access now.

 In most cases, any assets owned solely by the deceased will most likely require probate and should be included when determining the estate’s net value.

-Other Fees Associated With Probate in Alberta
+Other Costs Associated With Probate in Alberta

 Attorney fees